-In this section we perform computational experiments to asses the performance of our methodology on a set of realistic instances.
+In this section we perform computational experiments to asses the performance of our methodology on a set of real instances.
 We also conduct different scenario analyses and draw insights from them.
 We implemented all our algorithms in C++ and run them on a 2.40 GHz Intel Gold 6148 Skylake processor with 20 GB of memory.
-We modeled our integer linear programming model using the IBM Concert Technology and solved it using the CPLEX 12.10 solver on single-thread version.
-In addition, we also used the CPLEX Network Optimizer to solve the minimum cost flow problem described in Section 3.4 to generate light traveling arcs.
+We modeled our ILP using the IBM Concert Technology and solved it using the CPLEX 12.10 solver with a single-thread and a one-hour computing time limit.
+In addition, we used the CPLEX Network Optimizer to solve the minimum cost flow problem described in Section 3.4 to generate light traveling arcs.